SAP/openui5-docs/docs/OData_Operations_b54f789.md

 ### Operation Parameters

-You can use the parameters of a deferred operation binding inside an XML view without the need to use an additional UI model.
+You can use the parameters of a deferred operation binding inside an XML view.

 The parameters are addressed by the path prefix "$Parameter".
 This can either be done by binding each parameter to the path prefix "$Parameter" \(Option 1\) or by having an outer binding with a "$Parameter" path \(Option 2\).